enzet/map-machine/readme.md

 [![Build Status](https://travis-ci.org/enzet/Roentgen.svg?branch=master)
 ](https://travis-ci.org/enzet/Roentgen)

-The idea behind Röntgen project is to have a possibility to display every OpenStreetMap data tag on the map.
-Suppose, you spent time adding colors for building walls, benches and shelters for bus stops but they do not represented on the map.
+The idea behind Röntgen project is to have a possibility to *display every map feature* represented by OpenStreetMap data tags by means of colors, shapes, and icons.

+Röntgen is primarily created for OpenStreetMap contributors.
+Suppose, you spent time adding colors for building walls, benches and shelters for bus stops but they are not represented on the standard tile layer.
 Röntgen helps to display all changes you made.

 Nevertheless, Röntgen map generator can generate precise but messy maps for OSM contributors as well as pretty and clean maps for OSM users.

-Map elements
+Map features
 ------------

-### 3D buildings ###
+### Building levels ###

 Simple shapes for walls and shade in proportion to `building:levels` value.